xorblo-doitus/TileSet-Clipboard/addons/tile_set_clipboard.editor/README.md

-# TileSet Clipboard
+# [BETA] TileSet Clipboard

 ![Addon's icon](/icon.svg)

-Add copy and pasting to the tile set editor.
+Adds copy and pasting to the tile set editor.

 ![Copying and pasting 4 tiles in a TileSet](/addons/tile_set_clipboard.editor/.assets_for_readme/copy_paste.gif)